 - Travels With Sir Gawain: Mapping Gawain's Journey from Camelot to Hautdesert in Sir Gawain and the Green Knight.

 - Association for the Study of Literature and the Environment (ASLE)

 - International Society of Anglo-Saxonists

 - International Association of University Professors of English (IAUPE)

 - Medieval Academy of America

-On March 24, 2015, I will present a talk at Columbia University for the Seminar on Religion and Writing and the Seminar on Medieval Studies.
+On March 24, 2015, I gave a talk at Columbia University for the Seminar on Religion and Writing and the Seminar on Medieval Studies.
 See the title and abstract here.